Hospice is a philosophy of caring for those living with a life-threatening illness.

 Hospice care is reimbursed on a per diem basis.

 The Medicare reimbursement for hospice care is a set rate per day.
 There are four hospice rates each linked to one of the four levels of hospice care: routine home care, general inpatient care, respite care, and continuous care.
-The routine home care rate, at which more than 96 percent of all Medicare hospice patients are billed, is estimated to be approximately $156 per day in 2014.
+The routine home care rate, at which more than 96 percent of all Medicare hospice patients are billed, is paid at two separate rates.
+For days 1-60 of routine home care, hospices receive $186.84 per day, and $146.83 for days 61+ for fiscal year 2017.
+Note: These are the national benchmark rates that are geographically adjusted.

 Click here to download “Hospice Facts and Figures,” produced by NHPCO (October 2015) (.pdf).